chunheisiu/NBA-POTW-Regression/README.md

 The log-transformed data had seemingly reduced the severity of non-linearity.

 #### Model Selection
-We then proceeded to Model Selection using Adjusted R-Squared, Mallow's CP, AIC, and BIC.
+We then proceeded to Model Selection using Adjusted R², Mallow's CP, AIC, and BIC.

 ##### Best Subset Regression Table
 |   index |   Number of Predictors |   Adjusted R-Squared |   Mallows CP | Predictors                                                        |     AIC |     BIC |